whitesockcat/csgo_aim_yolov4/README.md

 api_active_key: your activation code (contact hayoou_com@126.com)

-user_role: t is Terrorist, ct is a policeman, depending on your current role, avoid shooting friendly forces
+user_role: t is terror, ct is a police, depending on your current role, avoid shooting friendly forces

 shot_area_adj: The larger the size of the judgment frame, the larger the judgement is, the shot will be taken.
 The higher the chance of pulling the trigger

-shot_with_key: default 0, 17 means squat down while shooting
+shot_with_key: default 0, 17 means squat down while fire

 move_time: Simulate mouse movement time

 move_relat_x_adj: horizontal sensitivity

-score_threshold: the sensitivity of detecting the enemy
+score_threshold: the sensitivity of detecting the other team

 Please connect to the Internet and configure the correct activation code for better results.
 The inactive version will lose 40% accuracy